gaambo/deployer-wordpress/README.md

 - `plugins:backup:local`: Backup plugins on localhost

 ### MU Plugin Tasks (`tasks/mu-plugins.php`)

+> **Note:** It is recommended to use the new packages functionality for managing mu-plugins for better flexibility and control.

 - `mu-plugin:vendors`: Install mu-plugin vendors (composer), can be run locally or remote
 - `mu-plugin`: A combined tasks to prepare the theme - at the moment only runs mu-plugin:vendors task